TongHan96/GAME/readme.md

 The encoder is vital for aligning institutions and preparing embeddings for the decoder.
 It consists of three main steps:

 1. **Aligning Institutions with PPMI Embedding**:
-   - Utilizes Positive Pointwise Mutual Information (PPMI) embeddings to align different institutions, establishing a common representation that captures co-occurrence probabilities.
+   - Utilizes Positive Pointwise Mutual Information (PPMI) embeddings, i.e. $X_i, i \in Inst$ to align different institutions, establishing a common representation that captures co-occurrence probabilities.
 This step is crucial for identifying similarities and relationships across institutions.

 2. **Generating Main Embedding**:
    - Main embeddings are crafted using edges and a loss function, where edges denote connections based on similarity and relatedness between entities.
 With a default configuration of `rmax=256`, indicating a 256-dimensional embedding, a multi-similarity loss function optimizes the embeddings.
 This dimensionality is sufficient for clustering similar entities closely in the embedding space.